-The best cheap Bluetooth headphones: Cowin E7 Active Noise-Cancelling Headphones
+Best cheap Bluetooth headphones: Cowin E7 Active Noise-Cancelling Headphones

 If you’re looking for quality headphones on a budget, look no further.
 Ranging from $49.99 to $69.99, depending on color, the Cowin E7 Active Noise-Cancelling Headphones are the best Bluetooth headphones under $100 that can compete with some of the expensive brands.
 These lightweight yet feature-packed headphones are made of solid materials and have 90-degree swivel earcups for a more durable and flexible fit.